authelia/authelia/docs/content/en/configuration/first-factor/ldap.md

 {{< confkey type="boolean" default="false" required="no" >}}

-*__WARNING:__ This option is highly discouraged.
+*__WARNING:__ This option is strongly discouraged.
 Please consider disabling unauthenticated binding to your LDAP server and utilizing a service account.*

 Permits binding to the server without a password.
 For this option to be enabled both the [password](#password)